10 Biggest Culture Shocks for International Students in Germany

 Source: Giphy

 Germans are extremely particular about social rules and public conduct.
-They also don’t shy away from correcting people’s behavior in public.
+They also don’t shy away from correcting people’s behaviour in public.
 There is no tolerance or ignorance for misconduct.
 Social actions like talking too loudly in public or not tipping the restaurant staff are taken very seriously!

 Also Read: Canada vs Germany: The Battle of the Best Countries!